moadav/DigitalTwin/AzureMaps/README.md

 ## Running the project

 The setup and installation for your system is now complete.
-You will now run the API endpoint server, and then _Live Server_ as the client.
+You will now run the API endpoint server, and then open [index.html](index.html) in your browser.
 Keep in mind the API endpoint server needs to run in the background when you are using the client.

 ### Starting API endpoint server